how-to block ads

 * Don't wrap network cables and power cords into one bundle

 * Cables should run over (the ceiling), under (the tile), or inside (the wall)

 * Have cable slacks between devices for easy and proper cable work space

 Use fiber cable around your building for best performance, scalability, and reliability.
 When you have multiple devices that employ various cable types (i.e. coax, Category 3, Category 5); you might want to have some kind of multiplexer to multiplex all of those various cable types into a single fiber cable.

 When you do have to use Category 5 cables to interconnect devices, then it is suggested to use Category 6 instead of using Category 5 or 5E cables.
-Category 6 cables are more reliable and flexible to any network environment.
+Category 6 cables are more reliable and are flexible to any network environment.

 When you have multiple network devices that need to be in the same room, it is then suggested to have dedicated racks for them.
 In addition, the rack itself should also be mountable to the floor and/or to the wall for steady standing position.